carsten-riedel/Visual-Studio-Offline/README.md

 Install Inno Setup on your machine.<br>
 Launch the ISS file.<br>
 Modify the following variables in the ISS file as needed:
 GETINSTALLLOCATION: Specifies the location for the installation of Visual Studio Community 2019.
+This is the string you see in Windows under "Programs and Features" (Uninstall)
 VS_INSTALLER_EXE: Specifies the name of the Visual Studio 2019 installer executable file.<br>
-SOURCEFILE: Specifies the location of the workloads_2019_min.txt file.
+SOURCEFILE: Specifies the location of the workloads_2019_test.txt file.
+(Workloads prepared, just change according to your needs)
 Save the modified ISS file.<br>
 Run the ISS file to create the offline installer.
 The resulting installer can be used for silent, additive installations of Visual Studio 2019.